-Lemon balm's rate of absorption changes when it is combined with food, which may have had an effect on how effective it was.
+Lemon balm's absorption rate changes when combined with food, which may have affected how effective it was.
 More investigation is required.

-It grows quickly and easily in the sun or in a very light shade.
+It grows quickly and easily in the sun or very light shade.
 The leaves make a zingy lemon tea and a lemony kick for salads, sauces, and fish dishes.
-If you would love to try some delicious lemon balm recipes, you may get recipes from here.
+You may get recipes from here if you would love to try some delicious lemon balm recipes.

 >>>Are you interested in homegrown herbs and medicine?
 Please click here to find out more about it!<<<